 Even though the decontamination and reconstruction will stretch into the indeterminate future, the immediate crisis appears to be, as they say, all over but the shouting. ...

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.